ONroute: History

 From the late 1980s to 2010, rest areas on the two highways were operated by Scott's Hospitality, a major publicly traded Canadian restaurant operator.
 In 1999 Scott's was acquired by John Bitove's Obelysk Inc and the highway centers were sold to HMS Host Marriott in 2005.
 Shortly thereafter the government of Ontario tendered all 17 highway centres to rebuild and operate on a new long term contract.
 In 2010 HKSC was selected as the new operator for all of its rest areas Since 2010–11, HKSC has demolished the 1960s-era rest stops, leaving most rest stops out of operation for a year or more, and used the sites to construct new ONroute service stations.
 Most of the remaining redevelopment projects were completed in 2013.
 Partners in the redevelopment projects included EllisDon Construction, Quadrangle, and Bruce Mau Design.
 All of the redeveloped locations were designed to meet the LEED certification standards of the Canadian Green Building Council, as well as current standards of accessibility for travellers with disabilities.

 On June 13, 2019, HMS Host announced the sale of all 23 ONroute centres to Arjun Infrastructure and Fengate Asset Management.
 Arjun is a British company which is the minority shareholder in the similar Welcome Break chain of motorway service areas in the United Kingdom, while Fengate is a Canadian asset management firm.

-In 2020, seating areas were temporarily closed to prevent the spread of COVID-19.
-They were reopened during Stage 3 of the Ontario government's reopening plan.

 In December 2021, Caroline Mulroney and Todd Smith announced that 17 of the 23 stations would have charging stations for electric vehicles installed by mid 2022, and three more by the end of 2022.
 They will be installed by Ivy, a joint venture between Hydro One and Ontario Power Generation at a cost of $11.5 million.